nephio-experimental/tko/USAGE.md

     cat examples/hello-world/workload.yaml | tko template register demo/hello-world:v1.0.1 --stdin

-If a previous entity with the ID already exists, it will be rewritten.
+If a previous entity with the ID already exists then it will be rewritten, though note that existing relationships (template to deployments, deployments to site, etc.) will be maintained.
+In production use cases it's more likely to register a new entity with a different ID, for example by appending version information to the ID as we did in our examples.

-The package may already contain metadata via KRM.
+The package may already contain metadata via KRM (see [packages reference](PACKAGES.md#metadatanephioorg)).
 However, during registration it is possible to add additional metadata or override package metadata:

     tko template register demo/hello-world:v1.0.1 --metadata=hello=world --url=examples/hello-world/